 - Don't wear the same pair back-to-back (rest improves recovery).

-- Rotate evenly instead of burning out your favorites.
+- Rotate evenly instead of burning out your favorites — a sock subscription keeps fresh pairs in rotation automatically.

 - Retire in batches when possible for consistency (especially dress socks).